 The flowchart shown in Figure 7 summarizes the methodology used to estimate the time series between 1981 and 2020.
-It is important to emphasize that this methodology still has many points of improvement.
+It is important to emphasize that this methodology still has many points of improvement, to be addressed in future versions of this document.